Oxfam’s Sustainable Shopping Guide

 Make a house a home

-Visit Oxfam's Online Shop to find hand-picked homeware as unique as you are.
+Visit Oxfam's online shop to find hand-picked homeware as unique as you are.

-Homeware and decor
+Shop homeware and decor

 2. Shop for sustainable clothing

-Throwaway fashion is made by garment workers often from the world’s poorest communities and paid below the living wage.
-Just to keep prices low.
+Throwaway fashion is made by garment workers often from the world’s poorest communities and paid below the living wage – just to keep prices low.

 Less than 1% of textiles and clothes are genuinely recycled into new textiles and clothes.

-Invest in pieces that Last Longer
+Invest in pieces that last longer

-You can still be sustainable when buying new items.
-By doing some research on the items you buy and the brands that produce them.
-Asking questions like what materials is this item made of?
+You can still be sustainable when buying new items by doing some research on the items you buy and the brands that produce them.
+Asking questions like: what materials is this item made of?
 What is the impact of its production?
 And, can it be recycled, reused, or donated?

+A good way to put this into perspective is to think of how many times you’ll wear an item before buying.
 The 30Wear challenge suggests that if you can’t see yourself wearing the item 30 times, then it should not be in your wardrobe.

 You can also keep a lookout for seasonal sales and get the perfect piece you’ve been wanting.